lvcabral/CAMERA3/README.md

 To edit the source code, I recommend using NotePad++ selecting the Encoding **Western European->OEM 860 - Portuguese**.

 The **BIN** folder contains the compiled system with sample databases, I commented some rudimentary "copy protection" code before building it, so it runs on DOSBOX without any special configuration.
+The default passwords are **MASTER** and **ACESSO**.

 You can also see some screen shots and system reports under the **Images** folder.